mikegazzaruso/autodub/README.md

 Ensure you have the following installed:
 - Python 3.8+
 - FFmpeg (available via `apt`, `brew`, or `choco` depending on your OS)
-- CUDA (if running on NVIDIA GPU, optional but recommended)
+- CUDA drivers (if running on NVIDIA GPU, optional but recommended)

 ### Install dependencies
 Create a virtual environment and install required dependencies: